 Zeiss produced a number of different lines for the Contax system, however the only one of use to us is their Contax/Yashica line, also known as C/Y, RTS (the name of the Contax SLR) or simply their SLR lenses.
 C/Y refers to the name of the mount, just like today's EF or PL.
 The other Contax lines Zeiss had were the 645 (medium format), G (rangefinder) and N (a different, electronic mount).
 You don't want these, they won't work.

 The C/Y line was produced in two versions: AE and MM.
 AE was simply the earlier production models, whereas MM is more recent - 1984 onwards.
 The AE models are split into AEG and AEJ.
 This simply refers to Germany or Japan - the country of manufacture.
 They were first made in Germany (and are marked as 'Made in West Germany') before production was moved to Japan.
-All MMs are made in Japan, and are therefore MMJs.
+Most MMs are made in Japan, (and are therefore MMJs) but MMGs do exist.

 There is no difference in build quality or design between AE and MM lenses.
 In fact, the only noticeable difference is that the MM lenses have their last aperture number (usually 16 or 22) printed in green, whereas the AE is in white.
 (AE or MM is never actually mentioned anywhere on the lens.)
 Image quality should be identical between the AE and MM too.
 Some people report the flare varies slightly (due to slight changes in the T* lens coating), though optically they're just as good as each other.
 Officially, only the 2.8/25, 2.8/28 2/135, and 2.8/135 were improved, otherwise optically AE and MM should be equally impressive.